andre-santos-pt/greyditor/README.md

 ```

 ## Filters
 The simplest feature is an image filter, where each pixel tone is transformed uniformly.
 Filters are defined as a function that receives an integer (tone of a pixel) and returns a new tone.
-The following function illustrated a filter where each pixel tone is inverted.
-This is a on/off filter, without any variable aspect.
+The following function illustrates a filter where each pixel tone is inverted.
+It is a on/off filter, without any variable aspect.

 ```java
 int invert(int tone) {